 In line with IPSAS 24 (Presentation of Budget Information in Financial same accounts classification basis and for the same period as the financial statements.
 The Secretariat's budget was approved as required by the Law and as detailed in the Government of Kenya Budget Printed Estimates.
-A of assessment high-level performance actual Secretariat's against the comparable budget for the financial year under review has been included in an annex to these financial statementsc) Property Plant and Equipment expected to be used during more than one period, and it is probable that the future economic benefits associated with the item will flow steadily given that their respective costs are capable of being measured reliably.
+A of the assessment high-level actual performance Secretariat's against the comparable budget for the financial year under review has been included in an annex to these financial statements.

+Statements), the budget has been developed in IPSAS's cash basis, the c) Property Plant and Equipment expected to be used during more than one period, and it is probable that the future economic benefits associated with the item will flow steadily given that their respective costs are capable of being measured reliably.